ToastHQ/Reproduction-1985/README.md

 > [!WARNING]
 > Be advised that maintaining your own independent "mod" of the software will be a challenging task if you intend on staying up to date with the latest features.
 It's easier to contribute to the main repository instead.
+> If you do choose to maintain your own mod, please make sure you keep it up to date with the base to ensure proper compatibility.

 ### Branches
 There are two branches currently